All Products

 kubectl describe pod <pod-name> -n csdr

-• If the OOM exception occurs during restoration, the pod is csdr-velero-***, and many applications are running in the restore cluster, such as dozens of production namespaces.
-The OOM exception may occur because Velero uses the Informer Cache to accelerate the restore process by default, and the cache occupies some memory.
+• If an out-of-memory (OOM) exception occurs during restoration, the pod is csdr-velero-***, and many applications are running in the restore cluster, such as dozens of production namespaces.
+The OOM exception may occur because Velero uses the Informer Cache by default to accelerate the restore process, and this cache consumes memory.

-If the number of resources to be restored is small or you can accept some performance impact during restoration, you can run the following command to disable the Informer Cache feature:
+If the number of resources to be restored is small or you can accept a performance impact during restoration, you can run the following command to disable the Informer Cache feature:

 kubectl -nkube-system edit deploy migrate-controller